 The analytics you need for your soft launch

 Soft launching your app in Australia isn’t some secret shortcut to success.
-To make a soft launch worth the effort involved in setting it up, you need to be prepared to track crucial user metrics and learn from what you’re seeing.
+To make a soft launch worth the effort involved in setting it up, you need to be prepared to track crucial product metrics and learn from what you’re seeing.